 Technical information: (Click for more information from Panasonic)

 The process of replacing the key fob battery is very simple.
 You can use a small flat head screwdriver to disassemble the key fob.
 Then simply take the old battery and replace it with a new one.
 If you prefer to watch a short video, you can do it here

 After replacing the key fob battery, there is no need to do any special programming.
 The key fob should work as usual.

 However, if you just bought a new key fob, you will need to have it programmed to start the car.
 This can be done by an automotive locksmith or a dealership.
 Click here for more information about key fob programming.

 Q: I called my Suzuki dealer as I need a replacement key for my 1998 Suzuki Baleno.
 Unfortunately, they told me they can’t make me a replacement key as they don’t have the information on file.
 Can you explain why is that, where can I get a replacement key and how much should it cost?

+A: Yes.
+Suzuki dealers, like other car brand dealer, use a code to cut a replacement key.
 These types of codes are available only for limited years, usually about 10 years or so.
-Therefore, if your Suzuki model is older than ten years ago, you may have a problem of getting a replacement key from the dealer.
+Therefore, if your Suzuki model is older than ten years ago, you may have a problem getting a replacement key from the dealer.
 In this case, an automotive locksmith would be your best option.
 The estimated cost should be around $135.